SECTIONS

 Section of Economic Geology and Geochemistry

 Economic Geology and Geochemistry combines the study of geology of ore deposits and geochemistry to describe and understand the processes of mineral resource formation as well as to quantify the environmental impact of mineral and energy resource exploitation.
-Research in the department is also focused on the development of techniques and solutions related to sustainable production of mineral resources, quality control of industrial raw materials and assessment of contaminated land and water.
+Research in the Section is also focused on the development of techniques and solutions related to sustainable production of mineral resources, quality control of industrial raw Matterials and assessment of contaminated land and water.

 Research topics include: